MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-jobs.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
 2. Select the relevant job, and then choose the **Resource** action.
-3. In the **Job Resource Prices** page, fill in the fields as necessary.
+3. On the **Job Resource Prices** page, fill in the fields as necessary.

 The optional information in the **Job Task No.**, **Work Type**, **Currency Code**, **Line Discount %**, and **Unit Cost Factor** fields will be used on the job planning lines and usage journals when this resource is entered and added to the job.